-- A reduction of 8.2% in 2013 on discretionary non-defense appropriations for each nonexempt item and 7.6% for non-exempt mandatory other than Medicare and for selected health programs. - A reduction of 2.0% in 2013 nondefense Medicare and mandatory components of selected health programs.
+- A reduction of 9.4 % in 2013 for discretionary defense appropriations for each non-exempt item and 10.0% for non-exempt mandatory appropriations. - A reduction of 8.2% in 2013 on discretionary non-defense appropriations for each non-exempt item and 7.6% for non-exempt mandatory other than Medicare and for selected health programs. - A reduction of 2.0% in 2013 nondefense Medicare and mandatory components of selected health programs.

 Discretionary spending must be annually appropriated, while mandatory spending is authorized by legislation.
-Using STA assumptions, OMB identified sequestration percentage reductions for 1,200 federal budget accounts, including 897 non-defense federal accounts subject to sequestration automatic reductions.
+Using STA assumptions, the White House and OMB identified sequestration percentage reductions for 1,200 federal budget accounts, including 897 non-defense federal accounts subject to potential sequestration automatic reductions including the newly enacted extended unemployment benefits funding.
 Taking into consideration BBEDCA exemptions and including the 2% limit on Medicare providers, the direct impact of BCA mandated spending cuts to the Virgin Islands is estimated to total \$10 million to \$12 million annually, totalling over \$100 million by Fiscal Year 2021.
 These exclude required adjustments for federally-funded administrative certain expenses for exempt programs that fund local Medicare, SNAP, TANF, and unemployment compensation expenditures.